CleverCloud/clever-tools/docs/networkgroups/tests.md

-# Networkgroups CLI tests
+# Network Groups CLI tests

-This document is a list of manual integration tests for the networkgroup-related commands.
+This document is a list of manual integration tests for the Network Group-related commands.

 For each command, an example output is commented right under.